HungryHowies/Zitadel-with-Nextcloud/README.md

 ## Overview

 The following documentation describes the How-to for installing NextCloud (Latest version) and configurations needed for HTTPS and the connection to authenticate against Zitadel.
 This setup is an Ubuntu-Server core installation, this means it has the minimum amount packages and/or dependencies (i.e., install as you go).
 It’s easier to install the correct packages first, then to disable/remove old packages.
-Apache2 and MariaDB-Server will be installed along with setting up PHP-8.2.
-MySQL 8.0+ or MariaDB 10.3/10.4/10.5/10.6 (recommended)
+Apache2 and MariaDB-Server will be installed along with setting up PHP-8.2 & MariaDB-Server.
+This documentation is a basic setup to configure SSO/SAML on Nextcloud/Zitadel.

 ## Prerequisite